Duration:

 In some parts, the path diverts, cutting through the fields and the olive forest growing by the sea, or meets the inner roads of the villages in between.
 During the walk, you will enjoy views of the coast, the sea and the opposite coast of Albania, lying less than 2 miles away, the town of Agioi Saranda.

-Corfu, .
+From our coastal walk we descend into one of the best sandy beaches in Corfu, .
 Avlaki is one of many particularly lovely bays in this area, but is unique in that half its area is protected from development being Forestry Commission land.

 One of the two headlands that embrace the graceful curve of the bay is covered in thick undergrowth, a fragrant blend of shrubs and herbs that shelters wild flowers and wildlife of all kinds.
 Sea eagles soar over the bay and sea-lilies grow at the very edge of the white beach, with its smooth, egg-shaped pebbles and clear, clean water.